 Click Save Changes after editing terms, or Discard to quit any changes you made.

-Note: When you create a category, you must be in the Master Organization.
+When you create a category, you must be in the root organization.
 If you create a category in a business group, the category does not appear.

 If each document is not shared, you can use an API portal for each and provide the portal’s URL in your Exchange item.
 If each document is shared on your network, you can create a new Others item in Exchange and provide links to the shared items.